 (b) Maintenance of the Lake and Dam - Association Responsibility.
 The Association recognizes an affirmative duty to maintain the dam on the Property which duty includes the repair and replacement or rebuilding of the dam and the lake in the event of any casualty disturbing or damaging the dam or the lake.
 The obligation of the Association is subject to its ability to obtain all necessary governmental approvals, including those which may be required by the Corps of Engineers.
 In addition to its other insurance obligations, the Association shall maintain casualty insurance on the dam and the Recreational Facilities at replacement cost to the extent such coverage may be obtained at commercially reasonable rates and amounts.
 All maintenance of the lake shall be in accordance with acceptable environmental practices and applicable law.
-The obligations set forth in this paragraph may be shared with the Westlake at Mill Mount Homeowners Association, Inc. to the extent permitted by the Westlake at Mill Mount Declaration and any separate agreements that may be entered related to shared use and maintenance of the dam and lake.
 The Association shall not take any action which would materially change the size, shape and surface area of the lake without the consent of two-thirds (2/3) of the Members entitled to vote and three-fourths (3/4) of all persons owning lots which abut the lake.

 (c) Maintenance of the Contributory Streams and Ponds - Owner's Responsibility.
 Owners of any Lot on which is located any contributory stream, dam or pond related to the lake, shall not take any action or permit any condition to exist which impedes the flow of such contributory streams, build any dam which would create a pond from a contributory stream or take any other action which adversely affects the integrity of the lake.
 Except with respect to force majeure, the Owners of any Lot on which is located such contributory stream or pond shall be responsible for the maintenance and erosion control on that portion of the Lot which borders a stream or pond so is to prevent run off into the water and erosion of the Lot.
 No permanent structures (other than the docks permitted to be built in accordance with this Declaration) shall be built within fifty (50) feet of the lake.
 All Owners shall be responsible to maintain drainage swales on their Lots.
 In addition to the Association's duty to maintain the dam at the existing lake, in the event that there is damage to the streams which contribute to the lake or to any ponds contributing to the lake by force majeure, the Association shall be responsible for the payment of repair and replacement expenses in excess of Two Thousand Dollars ($2,000.00) per occurrence.
 In the event of force majeure, the Owner of a Lot on which such streams and structures are located shall be responsible for the first $2,000.00 of any such repair or replacement expense.

 Section 4.
 Easements.
 There is hereby reserved to the Association, a blanket easement over the Property and the Lots, as necessary to enable the Association to fulfill its responsibilities hereunder.
-The Association may grant and convey any easements in the Common Area in additional to those shown on recorded subdivision plats necessary or desirable for the maintenance of the Development.
+The Association may grant and convey any easements in the Common Area in additionto those shown on recorded subdivision plats necessary or desirable for the maintenance of the Development.

 ARTICLE VI